Oil, gas, nuclear and coal are misunderstood and undervalued

 In the last fifty years, humanity has spent six to eleven trillion dollars trying to replace fossil fuels.
 Most of this effort focused on wind and solar energy.

 Even with this investment, fossil fuels still make up about 81 percent of global energy.
 This is only a slight drop from 83 percent.
-A two percent change in forty-five years.
+A two percent change in fifty years.

 As money went into renewables, investment in oil, gas, and nuclear stalled.
 Still, demand for these energy sources kept rising.